rstats-tln/hw-2-DimTru/index.md

 ![](index_files/figure-markdown_github/unnamed-chunk-3-1.png) What are the advantages to using faceting instead of the colour aesthetic?
 What are the disadvantages?
 How might the balance change if you had a larger dataset?

-Advantages to using faceting: each class has own plot, so it is easy to understand the hwy/displ dependence for each class.
+Advantages to using faceting: each class has own plot, so it is easy to understand the hwy/displ dependence for each class.All population do not overlap.
+In case we have not a little data, empty plots could occur.

 Disadvantages to using faceting: we use separate plot for each class, so it could be difficult to analyze the hwy/displ dependence among classes.
 Colour aesthetic provide us one plot but it is difficult to understand hwy/displ dependence for each class.